kubernetes/kubernetes/docs/devel/testing.md

 # Testing guide

-This assumes you already read the [development guide](development.md) to install go, godeps and configure your git client.
+This assumes you already read the [development guide](development.md) to install go, godeps, and configure your git client.

-In order to send pull requests you need to make sure you changes pass unit, integration tests.
+In order to send pull requests you need to make sure you changes pass unit and integration tests.

 Kubernetes only merges pull requests when e2e tests are passing, so it is often a good idea to make sure these work as well.